 If you share your activity or event and why you are getting involved, the more people hear about Jeans for Genes and the more people will want to get involved and donate.

 - Sign up for the schools fundraising pack and stick up posters in your workplace advertising what you are doing.

 - Set up your JustGiving page, adding your reasons for getting involved and what you will be doing.

 - Share what you’re up to across your school’s social media channels (like Facebook, Twitter, Instagram and LinkedIn) – remember to use the hashtag #JeansForGenes #HowDoYouWearYours.
 Tag us in too!

 - Include your involvement on your email signature – with clear signposts and links to your activity, whether it’s on the school intranet or a Just Giving Page.

-- Download and print off our template letter to parents that will tell them all about Jeans for Genes Day.
-You can edit the letter and add in your own information and the school’s details.
-It also helps to remind parents and carers to give the pupils a £1 to bring in.
+- Download and print off our template letter to parents that will tell them all about Jeans for Genes.
+Feel free to edit the letter, adding in any other activities you have planned and the schools details.
+It will help remind parents and carers to give the pupils a £1 to bring in.

 - Why not let local media know?
 Contact local newspapers, radio and TV stations – they are always interested in local activity and schools with strong philanthropic roots in their community.
 It’s a great way to spread awareness and highlight the support that your schools has for the genetic condition community in the UK.
 We’ve created a template press release for you, but please tailor it with relevant information to your school.

 - If you want to write your press release, here’s a couple of handy tips.